jwround/RhYme-Website/content/partnership/collaborations.md

   icon: "file-alt"
 ---

-RhYme is developing technologies to bring uncompromising high-performance emollients to cosmetics.
-We would love your help.
+*RhYme is developing technologies to bring uncompromising high-performance emollients to cosmetics*

-We aim to develop partnerships to scale-up and manufacture cosmetic products, encompassing expertise in the development and deployment of cosmetic products and ingredients.
-As an interim step, we are also interested in speaking to potential co-development partners with medium- to high-throughput strain engineering and fermentation infrastructure.
+To make sure we can make a positive impact on the world, we are developing partnerships to scale and deploy our technology.
+If you are a **cosmetic brand or manufacturer**, a **biotechnology company involved in strain engineering or biomanufacturing**, or if you just think what we are doing is really cool, we would love to talk to you.

 <br>